About this Truly Amazing Country

 The defining feature of today’s Australia is not only the cultural diversity of its people, but the extent to which they are united by an overriding and unifying commitment to Australia.

 Within the framework of Australia’s laws, all Australian have the right to express their culture and beliefs and to participate freely in Australia’s national life.
 At the same time, everyone is expected to uphold the principles and shared values that support Australia’s way of life.
-These include: